Ry-C123/Ry-C123.github.io/cat_port.md

 We can now compare the results of the subtraction of the leading software ([PSFex](https://www.astromatic.net/software/psfex/)) to my new Zenike Moments subtraction.

 <img src="images/SUBTRACTION.PNG?raw=true"/>
-<p style="text-align:center; font-size:8pt"> Comparison of PSFex to Zernike moment subtraction.
-There is a definite residual in the PSFex subtracrtion, whereas the *resdual* seen in ZM is not above the noise level.  </p>
+<p style="text-align:center; font-size:8pt"> Comparison of PSFex to Zernike moment kernels when computing image subtraction.
+There is a definite residual in the PSFex subtracrtion, whereas the "resdual" seen in ZM is not above the noise level. </p>

+Thus ends part 1!
+Here I have shown the need for a robust PSF kernel for image subtraction and how zernike moments was a way to achieve that.